 Like LLC, under the LE, the specific requirements of the ratio of the charter capital of the JSC per the invested capital for the investment projects by the JSC (i.e. 30%) and the same of the contributions by the foreign investors in charter capital (i.e. 30%), are no longer valid.

-Similarly, the LLC, the highest management authority of a JSC is the general shareholder meeting, which decides all the most principal matters of the company.
-However, the LE is opener than the old Law with provisions permitting JSCs to choose either of two organizational and managerial models, or to have one or more legal representative(s).
+Similarly, the LLC, the highest management authority of a JSC is the general shareholders’ meeting, which decides all the most principal matters of the company.
+JSCs are allowed to choose either of two organizational and managerial models, or to have one or more legal representative(s).
 The general director/ director is responsible to the general shareholder meeting and BOM for the day-to-day management and business of the JSC.
 Assisting the general shareholder meeting in supervising the performance of the BOM, general director/ director and other the management positions is the Board of Supervision.

-Finally, voting principles by majority of 51% or 65% (as the case may be) of the total number of votes of all shareholders attending a duly-organized general shareholder meeting, or a number of shareholders representing at least 51% of the total number of votes in the case of collecting opinions in writing.
+Finally, voting principles by majority of above 50% or 65% (as the case may be) of the total number of votes of all shareholders attending a duly-organized general shareholder meeting, or a number of shareholders representing at least above 50% of the total number of votes in the case of collecting opinions in writing.